tsumers/relevance/README.md

-# Relevance as Decision-Theoretic Utility
+# Reconciling truthfulness and relevance via decision-theoretic utility

-This repository contains code to support the paper `Relevance as Decision-Theoretic Utility`.
+This repository contains code to support the paper `Reconciling truthfulness and relevance via decision-theoretic utility`.

 # Data